kilianna/background-remover/help/README.md

 # Background Remover Help

+Background Remover (BGR) is a plugin for the ImageJ platform that helps analyze fluorescence microscopy images with low signal-to-noise ratios and complex backgrounds.

+BGR uses a special algorithm to separate signal from noise, preserving the real signal while removing background interference.
+This improves the detection of variable brightness objects in poor imaging conditions.
+BGR also provides accurate intensity measurements of detected objects, making it useful for researchers needing quantitative analysis.

 ## Installation and introductory information

 To use the microscope image processing plugin for separating signal from noise, follow these steps: